backerman/useful-uls/README.markdown

 ## Support ##

-To request bug fixes or enhancements, open an issue on the GitHub tracker for this project or email brad@facefault.org.
+To request bug fixes or enhancements, open an issue on the [GitHub tracker][ISSUE] for this project or email brad@facefault.org.

 ## License ##